The ISO 27001 Implementation Phase Key Steps

 Distribute the created materials through various channels such as email, intranet, and physical postings within the office.

-Monitor and Evaluate Campaign Effectiveness:
+Monitor and Evaluate Campaign Effectiveness

 Gather feedback from employees to assess the effectiveness of the awareness campaign using surveys, quizzes, and feedback forms to measure understanding and engagement.

-Update Training and Awareness Materials:
+Update Training and Awareness Materials

 Based on the feedback and evaluation over time, update the training and awareness materials to address any gaps or areas for improvement.

-Provide Training
+Step 5: Provide Training

 Providing training ensures that all personnel have the necessary knowledge and skills to perform their roles effectively within the ISMS.

-Training is slightly more involved and potentially tailored to individuals depdning upon their roles in the organisation.
+Training is slightly more involved and potentially tailored to individuals depending upon their roles in the organisation.
 So, for example, if you are a developer, you might need to undertake a course on static code analysis, or something similar.

 Identify Training Needs